txstate-etc/dosgato/README.md

 * Reading a page
   * retrieve page data
-  * rewind to requested version, if applicable
+  * rewind to requested content version, if applicable
   * run migrations to update to requested schema version
   * return modified page data